Abarbasam/Quadratic-Encrypter/README.md

 <br />

 # How the encrypter works
 When you run the encrypter, it creates a randomly generated *a*, *b*, and *c* value.
-You can how random these values are if you like.
+You can change how large these random values are if you like.
 They are set quite low so the encrypted message isn't huge.

-The encrypter looks at each character in the string you provide it, finds it's ASCII decimal value, and then plugs it into the equation *ax<sup>2</sup> + bx + c*.
+The encrypter looks at each character in the string you provide it, finds its ASCII decimal value, and then plugs it into the equation *ax<sup>2</sup> + bx + c*.
 The program then spits out a new number.
 These new numbers are strung together to create a long, and very large number.

 You can type the same message into the encrypter each time you run it, and it should spit out a completely random and unique string of digits.
 This is because the *a*, *b*, and *c* value are selected randomly each time you run the encrypter.